Frequently Asked Questions

 Whether this reflects personal choice or external pressure remains unknown.

-It exists to ensure that all relevant information is considered before such conclusions are reached.
+Ultimately, we want to ensure that all relevant information is considered before such conclusions are reached.

 • Transparency.